jimmythedog/packer/website/source/docs/builders/vmware.html.md

     existing VMware VM you want to use as the source.
 As an additional benefit, you can feed the artifact of this builder back into Packer to iterate on a machine.

+-   [vmware-ovf](/docs/builders/vmware-ovf.html) -     This VMware Packer builder
+    is able to create VMware virtual machines from a local ova/ovf file.
+It currently supports building virtual machines on hosts running VMware Fusion Professional for OS X, VMware Workstation for Linux and Windows, and VMware Player on Linux.